plone/training/docs/teaching/index.md

 (teaching-index-label)=

-# Teaching
+# Giving a Training

-This section covers all that trainers need to know when teaching Plone Trainings.
+This section covers all that trainers need to know when giving Plone Trainings.

 Trainers should read {doc}`/contributing/setup-build`.
 These documents help trainers prepare for a successful training experience.